Magnetized vortex in three-dimensional $\mathrm{f(R)}$ gravity: Introduction

-We organized the manuscript into four distinct sections.
-We begin applying the Heisenberg formalism to the BH-vortex system (Sec.
-II), providing the most suitable MGT framework.
-This analysis leads to an $f(R)$ theory to study the BH-vortex system.
-Subsequently, in Sec.
-III, one explores the BH-vortex system within the $f(R)$ gravity.
-One divides this section into three subsections.
-We begin by outlining the general framework for generating the BH-vortex system; then, we investigate the BH solution and Hawking radiation in $f(R)$ gravity.
-Finally, we investigate the vortices surrounding the BH.
-In Sec.
-IV, one announces our main findings.
+In this letter, we will explore the BH-vortex system within the $f(R)$ gravity.
+We begin by outlining the general framework for generating the BH-vortex system.
+Consequently, one investigates the BH and Hawking radiation in $f(R)$ gravity.
+Finally, the vortices surrounding the BH are analyzed, and our findings are announced.